EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter a string that is less than 60 characters, containing only alphanumeric symbols that has a space for the last character (ex. "t1 ") in the element `#update-name`
 - Click element `input[type="submit"]
 - Validate that the page has been redirected to /
-- Validate that the `#update_message` element shows and error message stating  “The name of the ticket is only allowed spaces if it is not the first or last character”.
+- Validate that the `#update_message` element shows an error message stating  “The name of the ticket is only allowed spaces if it is not the first or last character”.
  - Open /logout (clean up)

 ### Test Case R5.1.4:  The name is only allowed spaces if it is not the first or the last character - Positive.